gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

-As union talk continues to spread throughout the game industry, bosses who feel threatened are turning to an arsenal of tactics to break up organizing and discourage and demoralize workers. **Thankfully for us, their toolbox is rather limited**, and throughout every industry and every era, we keep seeing the exact same dirty tricks being re-used by bosses over and over again.
+As union talk continues to spread throughout the game industry, bosses who feel threatened are turning to an arsenal of tactics to break up organizing and discourage and demoralize workers. **Luckily for us, their toolbox is rather limited**: throughout every industry and every era, we keep seeing the exact same dirty tricks being reused by bosses over and over again.
 This means that **by learning to recognize them and warning our fellow workers about them, we can be ready and prepared when they inevitably get pulled out** and render them ineffective.
 Here's a few classics: